Prompt Engineering Guide

 System 2 Attention (S2A)

-System 2 Attention (S2A)10 improves model accuracy by filtering out irrelevant context from prompts.
+System 2 Attention (S2A) improves model accuracy by filtering out irrelevant context from prompts.
 Instead of manually refining the prompt, S2A asks the model to do it for you, then uses the refined prompt to generate the final output.

 SimToM

-The creators of SimToM11 drew inspiration from the human ability to understand others’ intentions and predict actions—an ability known as Theory of Mind.
+The creators of SimToM drew inspiration from the human ability to understand others’ intentions and predict actions—an ability known as Theory of Mind.
 SimToM aims to replicate this in LLMs by prompting the model in a way that mimics how humans understand and anticipate behavior.

 Conclusion and Next Steps

-Zero-shot prompting techniques like emotion prompting, re-reading, and role prompting provide powerful ways to enhance the capabilities of LLMs.
+Zero-Shot Prompting techniques like Emotion Prompting, Re-reading, and Role Prompting provide powerful ways to enhance the capabilities of LLMs.
 Each method addresses specific challenges like improving accuracy, refining reasoning, and filtering irrelevant context.

 Be sure to explore the provided links for further insights into each method, and start experimenting with them in your own projects.
 With the right approach, you can unlock the full potential of LLMs.
 Happy prompting!